Ada Goodrich Freer: Personal life

 Freer lived with Constance Moore, daughter of Canon Daniel Moore (1809–1899) and sister of Aubrey Lackington Moore, from 1880 to 1901.
 Freer initially lived with the Moore family at Holy Trinity Vicarage, Paddington, and later shared a house with Constance in Bushey Heath.
 There is evidence that their relationship was sado-masochistic.

 She worked as a medium in London, until she was caught cheating at a séance.

 In December 1901 Freer went to Jerusalem, where in 1905 she married Dr Hans Henry Spoer, an American scholar of ancient languages: he believed her to be some 17 years younger than her true age.
-She returned to Britain from 1909–11 while her husband was training for ordination at Lichfield Theological College and they then moved to Cairo.
+She returned to Britain from 1909 to 1911 while her husband was training for ordination at Lichfield Theological College and they then moved to Cairo.
 In 1923 they moved to Detroit; in 1926 to Sycamore, Illinois and then to New York where her husband was chaplain to the New York Mission Society.

 Freer died in St Luke's Hospital, New York, on 24 February 1931.